wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-with-flow/includes/3-flow-mobile-app.md

     ![Delete a flow](../media/disable-delete.png)

-The next unit shows how to create a button flow for a team.
+The next unit shows how to receive text and email notifications from flows.